mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 https://workupload.com/file/aTKhxPg2RTr

+You'll fine Truman's original data in this repository as well, HERE

-Truman created a python  script to review the data, unfortunately couldnt find a way to archive so I will be storing this script within this repository.
+Truman created a python script to review the data, unfortunately it was a bit difficult to interpret.

 https://workupload.com/start/DV4TvqtWEK8

+You'll find Truman's original script in this repository as well, HERE

 #### Truman's Claim